Saabuh/Prototype-T/worklog.md

 # TODO List
 ## 09-07-2025
+- [ ] add itemslot selection
+- [ ] research more into attack system architecture/implementation

+## 09-07-2025
+- [ ] try to get a better understanding on the formula behind island formation using square bump/euclidean
+- [x] change starter map into an island

 ## 07-07-2025
 - [x] implement different biome generation based on moisture, temperature
-- [ ] try to get a better understanding on the formula behind island formation using square bump/euclidean
-- [ ] research more into attack system architecture/implementation

 ## 04-07-2025
 - [x] add new biome tilesets